Research Studies

 Menstrual health is a fundamental human right, but can be challenging for individuals with neurodevelopmental disabilities to navigate.
 Our work explores the physical, psychological and social implications of menstrual health on individuals with neurodevelopmental disabilities.
 Our goal is to ensure that all individuals with neurodevelopmental disabilities feel empowered and well-equipped to manage their menstrual health.

-Learn more about the values and themes at the core of our research: Our Values
+Find out about the values at the core of our research: Our Values